dipterix/ravepipeline/cran-comments.md

 Please do not modifiy the .GlobalEnv.
 This is not allowed by the CRAN policies.
 ```

-Thanks, all potential changes to global environment is removed.
+Thanks, the code that changes global environment has been removed.
 Using `uuid` package instead.
+In addition, all the calls with `globalenv()` is wrapped with `new.env(parent = globalenv())` to avoid accidentally writing to global environment.

 ```